Don’t count on finding washcloths in Italy.

 Don’t be surprised if you have a hard time finding a salvietta (washcloth) in Italy.
 Washcloths are so commonplace in hotels and homes in the U.S. that we’ve come to expect them everywhere.

-But during our recent trip to the regions of Emilia Romagna and Tuscany, we stayed in three different hotels and two vacation rental homes, and could count the number of washcloths we found on one finger.
+But during several of our trips to the regions of Emilia Romagna and Tuscany, we stayed in three different hotels and two vacation rental homes and could count the number of washcloths we found on one finger.

 Flora Pinotti Sano, a Brazilian ex-pat and blogger living in Bologna